SangunPark96/Shark-Tank-Website/README.md

 ### This is an on-going project I am working on.
 I plan on expanding it further as I find better ways of farming the data.
 ### The dataset was provided by Kaggle --- https://www.kaggle.com/datasets/thirumani/shark-tank-us-dataset

-I have to give full inspirational credit to http://www.sharkalytics.com/,  Joncarlo Alvarado, as well as the undying greed of Kevin O'Leary
+I have to give full inspirational credit to http://www.sharkalytics.com/,  Joncarlo Alvarado https://github.com/jace0x21, as well as the undying greed of Kevin O'Leary